Job offer from September 08, 2021

-The Max Planck Institute for Brain Research (MPI for Brain Research) in Frankfurt/Main is a vibrant research institution in the field of basic research in Neuroscience with a focus on understanding the functions of the brain’s circuits.
-The institute is located in a state-of-the-art research building on Campus Riedberg (housing approx. 300 employees) with modern labs, animal husbandry and support facilities (www.brain.mpg.de).
+The Max Planck Institute for Brain Research (MPI for Brain Research) in Frankfurt/Main is a vibrant research institution in the field of basic biological and medical research, with a focus on understanding the functions of the brain’s circuits.
+Our institute has approx. 300 employees in three research departments and four research groups, as well as several service units.

 - Cafeteria / bistro in the institute